 What would I pick for my family of 4?

-I’d supplement the kit with home canned goods, sprouting seeds and leaveners like baking powder.
-I’d also add something for water storage and filtration.
+I’d supplement the kit with home-canned goods, sprouting seeds, and leaveners like baking powder.
+I’d also add something for water storage and filtration if the kit didn’t include it, like a Berkey Water Filter.

 Other Survival Food Suppliers